 Compare to: Buried inside the core of your piece, spring construction is a relatively easy place for other brands to cut costs without the customer immediately knowing.
 One of the most common offenses in lower-grade furniture is spreading out a lower number of springs–translating into a more uneven, uncomfortable sit that will degrade over time.

 We couldn’t find the perfect cushions for our sofas, so we designed our very own–at its foundation you’ll find an ultra-resilient, long-lasting core.
 Made of high-resiliency Ultracel foam, our cushions are the perfect balance of sink-in comfort and support.
 Each foam core is then covered in an ultra-plush microfiber or down-and-feather wrap custom designed for the silhouette of the piece.
 All of our foam has a density of 1.8 lbs and compression value of 21 lbs.
 This technical jargon just means that our cushions are going to hold their shape and comfort for years to come.
 And if there are any irregularities, each of our cushions is covered by a five year warranty.

 Compare to: Quality cushions are not cheap, so they become enemy number one for brands looking to increase their margins.
-They’ll use significantly lower density and compression values and forgo any warranty at all in the pursuit of cheaper cushions.
+They use significantly lower density and compression values and forgo any warranty at all in the pursuit of cheaper cushions.
 The most common frustration we hear about other brands’ cushions is that they look and feel great…for the first year.
 By the time you’ve realized the problem, it’s too late to return the piece.
-We call that a bait and switch.

 We know that price is an important consideration, but we also know that those you care about most (from children and spouses, to friends and pets) will come into contact with your upholstered furniture, so we’ve taken great pains to make sure that each of our materials is non-toxic, and doesn’t contain flame retardants or anti-fungal treatments.
 Want to learn more about how we select our fabrics?
 Explore our process here.